Temitope746/cse21-hands-on-with-summit/challenges/Access_Ascent_and_Clone_Repo/README.md

 # Access Ascent and Clone Repository

-Please follow the instructions below to login to OLCF's Ascent High Performance Compute (HPC) system and grab a copy of the code we'll be using.
+Please follow the instructions below to login to OLCF's Ascent compute system and grab a copy of the code we'll be using.

 ## Step 1: Use the username and password that you setup for Ascent to login.